 Reason 3: Alerts in case your performance drops

-We understood that the efficiency of your solar inverters is directly related to their power generation.
+We understood that the efficiency of your solar inverter supplier in UAE is directly related to their power generation.
 If your performance falls, your savings will also fall.
 A good solar power monitoring system will alert you as soon as there is a problem with your inverter, so you can repair or replace it.

 Some tier 1 solar inverters come with built-in solar systems to monitor solar panels.
 I recommend a third-party monitor to keep inverter manufacturers honest.
 Using the manufacturer’s monitoring services to advise you whether you should claim warranty is putting the fox in charge of the roost.

 As our homes become distributed power plants, the consequences of power failures can be more severe.
 As a former electrical engineer, I can tell you that large power plants have all sorts of monitoring systems in place to alert operators to failures that can be early indicators of dangerous or costly equipment failure.
 I believe that your house should have similar protection.